Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio.md

   - Maximum number of Unique Identify attributes: 300
   - Maximum size of event data: 100K bytes
 - Amplitude sends events to Customer.io as an `event` event type, including mobile and webpage views.
 See the [Customer.io API reference](https://www.customer.io/docs/api/#tag/Track-Events) for more details.
+- An identifier for each user is required by Customer.io.
+Customer.io will see failed events in their sync for anonymous users.

 ## Setup